bogdanlab/fizi/README.md

 Imputing summary statistics using only reference LD
 ------
 When functional annotations and LDSC estimates are not provided to `fizi`, it will fallback to the classic ImpG algorithm described in ref [1].
-To impute missing summary statistics using the ImpG algorithm simply enter the commands
+To impute missing summary statistics only for chromosome 1 using the ImpG algorithm simply enter the commands

     1. fizi munge gwas.sumstat.gz --out cleaned.gwas
-    2. fizi impute cleaned.gwas.sumstat.gz plink_data_path --chr 1 --out imputed.cleaned.gwas.sumstat
+    2. fizi impute cleaned.gwas.sumstat.gz plink_data_path --chr 1 --out imputed.cleaned.gwas.chr1.sumstat

 By default `fizi` requires that at least 50% of SNPs to be observed for imputation at a region.
 This can be changed with the `--min-prop PROP` flag in step 2.